Shawn-Nichol/AndroidKotlinGuide/User Interface/Look and feel/CheckBoxes.md

 # CheckBoxes
-Checkboxes allow the user to select one or more options from a set.
-Typically, you should prseent each checkbox option in a vertical list.
+Checkboxes allow the user to select one or more options from a set, typically prseneted in a vertical list.

 To create each checkbox option, create a `CheckBox` in your layout.
-Becuase a set of checkbox options allows the user to select multiple items, each checkbox is managed separately and you must register a click listener ofr each one.
+Because a set of checkbox options allows the user to select multiple items, each checkbox is managed separately and you must register a click listener for each one.

 A key class is the following
 - `CheckBox`

 ## Responding to click Events
-When the user selects a checkbox, the checkBox objec receives an on-click event.
+When the user selects a checkbox, the checkBox object receives an on-click event.
-TO define the click event handler for a checkbox, add the `android:onClick` attribute to the <CheckBox. eleemtn in your XML layout.
+To define the click event handler for a checkbox, add the `android:onClick` attribute to the <CheckBox. eleemtn in your XML layout.
 THe value fo this attribute must be the name of the method you want to call in response to a click event.
-The activit hosting the layout must then implement the corresponding method.
+The activity hosting the layout must then implement the corresponding method.

 For example, here are a couple `CheckBox` objects in a list.